cmks/DAS_Tool/README.md

 # DAS_Tool

+# Update (02/19/17): More delays in the open source licensing process.
+LBL lawyers are working hard on it.
-# Code will be available in seven days due to delays during open source licensing.
+# Code will be available soon.
 Many apologies!